agudeloromero/Download_fasta_NCBI/Download_fasta_with_ID/README.md

-# Download FASTA files from NCBI
+# Download FASTA files from NCBI with an ID

 This Python script downloads GenBank FASTA files.
 It supports:
 1. Downloading a single reference ID.